ReasonFoundation/acfrs_datachecking/README.md

 Alternatively, this dataset can be downloaded from Census website https://data.census.gov/cedsci/table?q=&y=2020&d=DEC%20Redistricting%20Data%20%28PL%2094-171%29&tid=DECENNIALPL2020.P1

-* If you just want to push a button and not changing a directory to the data file: on your machine, create a folder called "data".
-Put the Census population data to that folder.
+* If you just want to push a button and not changing any directory to the data file: on your machine, create a R project -> create a folder called "data" -> Put the Census population data to that folder.
 * That's it!

 ## Matching Data from National Center for Education Statistics with Municipal Financial Reports data (ACFRs) at School District Level